monicahq/marketing_site/api_documentation/overview.md

 <!-- /TOC -->

-Note: the API is in alpha mode at the moment.
-It's not considered to be production ready and we will stabilize it over the next months.

 This document describes how to use Monica's API.
 This document is heavily inspired by [GitHub's](https://developer.github.com/v3) and [Stripe's](https://stripe.com/docs/api) API.
 Please use the API in a nice way